 Although tomatoes come loaded with benefits, keep in mind that they are a nightshade vegetable that can aggravate health conditions for some people.
 Green tomatoes contain a substance called solarnine, which may be aggravating to people with conditions like arthritis or some other autoimmune-related diseases.
 Nightshade vegetables are also somewhat of a common allergy, at least when it comes to fruits and vegetables.

-Many health professionals council people with painful arthritis symptoms to avoid nightshades altogether, although some say the benefits of doing this will vary a lot depending on someone’s exact tolerance — so it isn’t always necessary to do so.
-Tomatoes are also usually avoided by people with gerd, or other reflux disorders like heartburn because of their higher level of acid.
+Many health professionals council people with painful arthritis symptoms to avoid nightshades altogether, although some say the benefits of doing thi vary a lot depending on someone’s exact tolerance — so it isn’t always necessary to do so.
+Tomatoes are also usually avoided by people with GERD or other reflux disorders like heartburn because of their higher level of acid.

 If you have acid reflux symptoms or stomach, joint or muscle pain frequently, laying off tomatoes might be smart to test your reaction.
 If you experience unexplained digestive issues that might suggest a possible food sensitivity, you can try doing an elimination diet that cuts out all nightshade vegetables, including all types of tomatoes.
 These diets are usually most helpful when you follow them strictly for at least six weeks, so although this might sound a little daunting, it’s worth a try for helping reduce further inflammation and swelling.

 - Tomatoes (Solanum lycopersicum) are a member of the nightshade vegetable family called Solanaceae, which also includes veggies like peppers, eggplant and potatoes.

 - Tomatoes are the second most produced and consumed vegetable nationwide.
 They are also the most grown crop in home gardens in the United States.